jenstornell/TinyRouter/readme.md

 *Version: 1.0*

-TinyRouter is perhaps the smallest router library on earth.
+TinyRouter is perhaps the smallest PHP router library on earth.
 Still packed with features.

 ```php
 include __DIR__ . '/tinyrouter.php';